ray-project/deltacat/deltacat/storage/README.md

     └──${id-table-2}/
         ...
 ```

+Within this immutable Id directory, there is a child directory for each child object, and a revision directory which holds metadata describing the object across all historical revisions.

 **Child Object Directories**

 The parent object has a single directory for each child object whose name is equal to the child object's immutable ID, and each child directory's contents have the same structure shown above.

 **Revision Directory**

 The **`rev/`** directory contains versioned metadata files named:
 `<revision_number_padded_20_digits>_<txn_operation_type>_<txn_id>.mpk`